asu-kim/personal-llm-kg/README.md

 # Execution Workflow

+Below is the workflow to execute our implementation with our dataset and reproduce our results.

 ### Step 1: Create the Knowledge Graph
 Run the **`knowledge_graph_calendar.py`** and **`knowledge_graph.py`** scripts to generate the knowledge graph.